- Microaggressions are one reason employees feel unhappy and tense at work.

-Additionally, Forbes recommends some calls-to-action for inclusive communication strategies.
-For instance, employees should acknowledge their unconscious biases, refrain from speaking to genuinely listen, and remove preconceived notions.
+Additionally, the Forbes article recommended some calls to action for inclusive communication strategies.
+For instance, employees should acknowledge their unconscious biases, refrain from speaking so they can genuinely listen and remove preconceived notions.
 By understanding cultural biases and altering their language, employees can better understand and communicate with those from different backgrounds, especially for the benefit of the company and its services.

-"Stripping away ... the 'us' versus 'them' mentality allows your team to really build an empathetic understanding of diverse identities," Freeman said on her website.
+"Stripping away ... the 'us'-versus-'them' mentality allows your team to really build an empathetic understanding of diverse identities," Freeman wrote on her website.

-If you can improve your communications, your business has the potential to increase and expand audiences, while maintaining customer satisfaction from existing clients.
-These techniques can also improve employee happiness, boost office morale and improve the quality of staff relationships.
+If you can improve your communication, your business has the potential to increase and expand audiences while maintaining customer satisfaction from existing clients.
+These techniques can also improve employee happiness, boost office morale and improve the quality of staff relationships, Freeman noted.

-"True progress happens by changing the way you talk about things," Freeman added.
+"True progress happens by changing the way you talk about things," she said.
 "You cannot be an inclusive organization when you use exclusionary language."

 What can you do to promote diversity and inclusion?

 The first step in promoting diversity and inclusion is to be aware of your social biases.
 Learn how unconscious biases affect others, and find out what is creating those biases in the workplace.
 Encourage employees to analyze and think about their own behaviors and assumptions.